The course is delivered as two one-year programmes:

 You will learn through a variety of practical techniques classes, practical workshops, group seminars and lectures.

-Level 3 Diploma / Extended Diploma in Performing & Production Arts (UAL)
+UAL Level 3 Extended Diploma in Performing and Production Arts

 2 – 5 hours per week of independent learning